mcarvin8/ava-sf-devops/README.md

         - Define `$AUTH_URL` and `$AUTH_ALIAS` when creating this scheduled pipeline.
         - See inspiration behind this method: https://www.pablogonzalez.io/how-to-schedule-run-all-tests-in-salesforce-with-github-actions-for-unlimited-salesforce-orgs-nothing-to-install/
     - All test jobs uses the apex-code-coverage-transformer to create the code coverage artifact in jacoco format.
 GitLab v17 can visualize code coverage in MRs with jacoco reports.
 - The `quality` stage runs SonarQube scans if you have SonarQube.
 The job will run after either `test` job above (pre-deployment validation or unit tests).
+This depends on the jacoco coverage report created in the `test` stage.
 - The `destroy` stage contains jobs for each org that will delete the metadata from the org if the files were deleted from the org branch.
 This job is allowed to fail and will fail if there are no metadata types detected in the destructive package.
     - This will be a standalone destructive deployment that will run before the deployment by default.
 If you need to deploy the destructive changes after the deployment, cancel the `destroy` stage when the pipeline is created, allow the `deploy` stage to complete, then re-run the `destroy` stage.
 - The `deploy` stage contains jobs for each org that will deploy the metadata to the assigned org after a merge into the org branch.